About the Book

 Eighteen-year-old Princess Victoria of Kent finally ascends the throne of Great Britain after the death of her uncle, William IV, but it soon becomes clear no one thinks she is capable of being queen.
 Sheltered her whole life by her overprotective mother, Victoria relishes the freedom her new role brings and she surprises everyone with her firm resolve.
 However, Victoria soon realises her education has been sadly lacking in matters of state and she begins to rely heavily on her prime minister, Lord Melbourne.

 As Victoria and Melbourne grow closer, she finds herself becoming increasingly reliant on his advice and it becomes obvious the queen is developing a crush on her prime minister.
 Aware she will have to marry some day to ensure the line of succession, Victoria is reluctantly being pushed towards her maternal cousin, Prince Albert of Saxe-Coburg and Gotha, but the last time they met Victoria wasn’t impressed by his serious demeanour.
-Tired of being told what to do, Victoria decides if she can’t marry the man she loves, then she will follow the example of Elizabeth I and not marry at all.

 Apparently the novel version of Victoria was written at the same time as Daisy Goodwin was adapting the series for television, however fans of the series are going to find the novelised version somewhat lacklustre in comparison.
 The format of the series, focusing on life upstairs and downstairs at Buckingham Palace, was an obvious ploy to hook in viewers pining for Downton Abbey but it worked in the sense that it enriched the story.
 Sadly, although the servants are present in the novel, the backgrounds developed for the series are nowhere to be seen so the story focuses entirely on Victoria.